kahawai-sre/msdndevtest/README.md

       ```
   4. Run ```git config -l``` and verify the output shows this line:
       ```credential.helper=manager```
-  6. No other git config is necessary, and Git Credential Manager Core will call an OAuth flow against either github or Azure Devops repos depending on the source/target of the git operation:
+  6. No other git config is necessary
+  7. Git Credential Manager Core will call an OAuth flow against either github or Azure Devops repos depending on the source/target of the git operation:
       ![](/img/aadauth.jpg "Example GCMC auth flow")
 ## Install and configure VSCode (Windows Host and WSL)
 1. In Windows, browse to https://code.visualstudio.com/ and download and run the VSCode installer